Construction Costs in Los Angeles

 What are general conditions in a construction budget?

 General conditions are the project-specific costs of managing and supporting construction: superintendent and project management, temporary facilities, site safety, equipment, clean-up, and administration.
 On complex residential projects, general conditions typically run 8-15% of hard costs depending on project duration, site complexity, and access conditions.
-This is not profit - it is the cost of professional site management.
+This is not profit.
+It is the cost of professional site management.

 What are soft costs in residential construction?